 Moreover, various antibacterial agents vary considerably in their range of effectiveness [63].
 Indeed, the bacterial cell wall has an amphoteric property, due to the presence of cationic and anionic groups [64].
-In Gram-positive bacteria, the reason for the negative charge is the presence acids teichoic linked to either peptidoglycan or to the underlying plasma membrane.
+In Gram-positive bacteria, the reason for the negative charge is the presence of teichoic acids linked to either the peptidoglycan or to the underlying plasma membrane.
 These teichoic acids are negatively charged because of the presence of phosphate in their structure.